-PURPOSE: The aims of the International Day of the tropics observed every year on 29 June; is to celebrate its diversity in providing opportunity to share tropical stories and expertise and to acknowledge the Plant diversity and evolution and potential of the Tropical region.
+PURPOSE: The aims of the International Day of the tropics observed on June 29th is to celebrate its diversity in providing opportunity to share tropical stories and expertise and to acknowledge the Plant diversity and evolution and potential of the Tropical region.
 Tropical nations have made significant progress but face a variety of challenges that demand focused attention across a range of development indicators and data in order to achieve the sustainable development goals.
 To feed a growing world population, predicted to reach 9 billion people by 2050, FAO estimates that agricultural production must increase by 70% globally - and by almost 100 percent in developing countries.
 But our natural resources are limited, and gains in agricultural production can no longer be obtained the way they were before, or the negative effects will put the productive potential of agriculture at risk.
 To raise yields and save the environment, while also tackling a host of other challenges to agriculture in the 21st century, climate change being chief among them, we need to produce more with less: a major shift is needed towards sustainable intensification of agriculture.

 PODCASTS: Is life in the tropics getting better?
 The State of the Tropics Report analyses a range of environmental, social and economic indicators to answer this question.
 The analysis shines a bright light on a variety of key issues and provides a foundation for policy makers, geopolitical analysts and other stakeholders to examine in greater detail the tropics and the major issues affecting it.
 Listen to the audio-podcasts!